harquail/nearby-places/README.md

 The focus of the project should be on producing clean, professional-quality code and demonstrating familiarity with the platform APIs and best practices.

 *If you use any libraries please include a quick note with your email explaining why you used them.*

+## Cocoapods used

+* GoogleKit (DanielyBotelho's branch): wrapper for Google Places API; makes it easier to fetch places and place photos
+* SDWebImage: asyncronously load images